Lenovo Pulls Double Duty with New Yoga Book 9i Dual-Screen Laptop

-Lenovo Pulls Double Duty with New Yoga Book 9i Dual-Screen Laptop — Available for Pre-Order Now
+Lenovo Pulls Double Duty with New Yoga Book 9i Dual-Screen Laptop — Available Now

 With summer travel on the horizon, there are plenty of opportunities to venture away from your desk, especially for those enjoying a hybrid or remote working situation.
 But one drawback of leaving your desk behind so that you can work elsewhere is the lack of a second screen or monitor, which can really limit creativity.

 Well, head’s up: There’s a new laptop in town.
-The Lenovo 2-in-1 Yoga Book 9i Dual-Screen Laptop – currently available to pre-order – is here to upgrade your mobile work setup.
+The Lenovo 2-in-1 Yoga Book 9i Dual-Screen Laptop is here to upgrade your mobile work setup.
 Migrate flawlessly from your desk to virtually anywhere with this excellent notebook-tablet hybrid which boasts two 13.3-inch OLED displays in one device.

 The perfectly portable Yoga Book 9i packs two 13-inch touchscreen displays into one package, increasing productivity even when you’re on the go.